edgarcarbajal/SimpleAudioPlayer/readme.md

 > Update (1/19/2025): In regards to the slight lag when scrolling, even with images now removed, this seems to be an issue with the implementation of `LazyColumn` in Jetpack Compose.
 >
 > There seems to be some ways to mitigate this lag, so I will be looking into ways I can maybe get rid of some of it at a later date.
+>
+> Update (1/27/2025): Was able to load in the image of the current playing song (without compose stuttering) by loading it in the AudioViewModel, and passing the value into the composable